Skip to main content

 The Speaking Out Survey involved extensive regional travel in the first half of 2021 and the Commissioner visited the Kimberley, Mid West and South West regions.

-DigiMe, an online avatar creator, was developed by the Commissioner to provide WA children and young people with a way to share their views and have them published on his website and social media.
+DigiMe, an online avatar creator, was developed by the Commissioner to provide children and young people with a way to share their views and have them published on his website and social media.

 More than 3,200 DigiMe contributions were received throughout the year from children and young people on topics such as what they like and dislike about their community, how adults involve children in making decisions and what can adults learn from children.